amolphanse3375/Dita_Workshop_Webhelp/README.md

 ## Welcome to the Tech Writer's Tribe - DITA Workshop GitHub Repository!
 The following table describes each file in this repository.
-Click on the hyperlinks to view/ download the file.
+Click on the hyperlinks to view/download the file.

 |File | Description |